General USGA Reinstatement Process Competitions USGA Championships Prizes

 Yes.
 For each of the USGA’s Open championships, you must indicate your status as an applicant for reinstatement when you submit your entry.

 If you are reinstated as an amateur golfer prior to your qualifying stage of the championship or the championship proper, you would play in qualifying or the championship proper as an amateur.
-You should contact the official in charge to indicate your status change.
+You should contact Championship Administration (email@example.com) to indicate your status change.

 May I apply for and play in USGA Amateur Championships as an applicant for reinstatement?

-If you will be eligible for reinstatement prior to the close of entries for a USGA amateur championship and you are considering submitting an entry before your reinstatement date, please contact the USGA to discuss your situation.
+If you will not be eligible for reinstatement prior to the close of entries for a USGA amateur championship, then you are not eligible to enter.

 What prizes may I accept during my waiting period?